A Guide to Red Light Therapy: 9 Commonly Asked Questions

 - LED (Light Emitting Diode) Therapy

-No matter what you call it – the science behind red light therapy is the same.
+No matter what you call it – the science behind red and infrared light therapy is the same.

 How Does Red LED Light Therapy Work?

-Like plants absorb sunlight to power photosynthesis and boost tissue growth, human cells can absorb light energy to stimulate the production of collagen and elastin.
+Like plants absorb sunlight to power photosynthesis and boost tissue growth, human cells can absorb light energy to stimulate cellular function and enhance overall cellular performance.
+An example of this are fibroblasts upregulating to increase the production of collagen and elastin.
 Red light therapy also boosts circulation to deliver oxygen and nutrients to living tissues.

 What Can Red LED Light Therapy Do?

-There is evidence to suggest RLT can also treat/relieve the following conditions:
+There is evidence to suggest Red Light Therapy can also relieve the following conditions:

 - Delayed wound healing